Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Details of Datasets used in Demonstrations

 \begin{itemize} \item ``Age''$\rightarrow$``BMI''\citep{Clarke2008, Alley2008, Gordon-Larsen2010, Yang2021} \item at least one of ``Age''$\rightarrow$``SBP'' and ``Age''$\rightarrow$``DBP''\citep{Michael2012} \item ``Age''$\rightarrow$``HbA1c''\citep{Pani2008, RaviKumar2011, Dubowitz2014} \end{itemize}

 \paragraph{(2) Variable interpreted as a parent for all other variables} ``Age'' is an unmodifiable background factor.
 Furthermore, numerous medical studies have clearly demonstrated that aging affects ``BMI,'' ``SBP,'' ``DBP,'' and ``HBA1c.''
-Based on this specialized knowledge, we interpret ``Age'' as a parent for all other variables.
+On the basis of this specialized knowledge, we interpret ``Age'' as a parent for all other variables.

 The ground truths introduced above also appear in the result of DirectLiNGAM without prior knowledge, as shown in Figure~\ref{DAG:health LiNGAM total}.
 Although ``Age''$\rightarrow$``HbA1c'' is confirmed in this result, the causal coefficient of this edge is relatively small.
 Thus, depending on the number of data points or the bias of the dataset, it is possible that this edge does not appear in all SCD methods without prior knowledge.